pixsys-electronics/PowerSupplyCycleTool/README.md

 - edit the register value (to write)

 ## URL file
 **TestbenchManager** picks the URLs to test from the *urls.csv* file, which is also editable from the GUI.
-Each line must contain a single URL, expect for the first line which is the header of the CSV file.
+Each line must contain a:

-Note: DO NOT EDIT THE HEADER (the first line of the file)
+- URL (*url* column)
+- Flag to enable the modbus (*modbus_enabled* column), so that you can choose which device will be tested during the modbus/reverse modbus procedure.